 Aging in oak barrels lasts at least 8 months.

-The final part of aging continues again in steel tanks for 180 days in tank 6.
+The final part of aging continues again in steel tanks.

 At the end of 2 years after vinification, the inspection visit by the control order of the Tavoliere delle Puglie DOC takes place in order to obtain official recognition as Di Origine wine.

 - Static lees sedimentation: separation without addition of products from coarser lees.

 - Clarification stage through use of bonding agents that enable "laying."

 - First filtration: coarsening (separation) of the sedimented part during wine clarification.

 Tartaric stabilization, which is done by heat blasting at -5 degrees for 7 days with return to room temperature for another 7 days.